 Harvesting Pacific cod

-Pacific cod support important commercial fisheries from the Gulf of Alaska to Northern California.
-Pacific cod are typically harvested along with several different groundfish species with longlines (hook and line) and bottom trawl gear.
+Pacific cod support important commercial fisheries from the Bering Sea to Northern California.
+Pacific cod are typically harvested along with several different groundfish species with longlines (hook-and-line) and bottom trawl gear.
 Pots (or traps) and jig gear are also used to catch Pacific cod.
+In the Gulf of Alaska, the dominant gear over the last decade has been pots.
+In the Aleutian Islands, trawl gear accounted for 75 percent of the catch over the last 5 years.
+In the Bering Sea, longline gear accounted for 57 percent of the catch over the last 5 years.

 These gear types contact the seafloor across many different habitats.
-Bottom trawl vessels are responsible for the majority of Pacific cod harvest and cause minimal damage when targeting Pacific cod over soft bottoms off the West Coast and the Gulf of Alaska.
-Trawls can have negative impacts in areas where cod are associated with living structural habitats, such as corals and sea whips.
+Bottom trawl vessels cause minimal damage when targeting Pacific cod over soft bottoms.
+Trawls can have negative impacts in areas where Pacific cod are associated with living structural habitats, such as corals and sea whips.
 Some areas are closed to certain gear types to protect sensitive habitat and organisms.

 Off the West Coast, fishermen follow a number of management measures to reduce bycatch: